thegooddocsproject/templates/how-to/about-how-to.md

 Have you ever got halfway through a how-to, only to discover you need to go and read other documentation before you can continue?
 This section is designed to prevent this from happening in the first place.

-Prerequisites aren't always about going to read something else.
-Sometimes they are just about dependencies like "you need an internet connection".
+Prerequisites can include other articles or information that needs to be read, or it can be technical dependencies such as requiring an internet connection.
 Describe what the audience needs to know, or needs to have, before attempting this how-to.
 By stating the requirements up-front, you prevent your audience from having a bad experience with your tutorial.
 You can include links to procedures or information, or give your audience useful pointers about how to get whatever they need.